danvk/aoc2023/aoc2017/README.md

 ## Day 10

 I generalized `readInts` to work with any integer type.
 Interesting that you can overflow by multiplying to `u8`s!
 I'm happy with my `reverse` implementation for circular lists.

+`23234babdc6afa036749cfa9e097de1b` is wrong.

+My answers are very close to the correct ones but not quite right!
+It turned out to be:

+    - 0..255
+    + 0..256

+In my initialization.
+I guess this didn't trip me up in part 1 because the answer only looked at the first two entries.
+Never will I ever assume closed intervals!